-A reference standard material is defined as highly purified compound that is well characterized by FDA (US Food and Drug Administration) or company or laboratory.
-Reference standards are highly characterized specimens of drug substances, excipients, reportable impurities, degradation products, compendial reagents, and performance calibrators by USP (US Pharmacopeia).
 Reference standards are used to determine quantitative data (such as assay and impurity), qualitative data (such as identification test), and calibration (such as melting point standard).
-Therefore, the quality and purity of the reference standards are crucial to achieve scientifically valid results
+Therefore, the quality and purity of the reference standards are critical in achieving scientifically valid results.

-FDA: Specifically, prepared drug substance batch and an authentic material of the highest purity used for structural elucidation and benchmark for working standards.
+USFDA: The U.S. Food and Drug Administration defines the reference standard material as a highly purified compound that is well characterized, specifically prepared drug substance batch and an authentic material of high purity used for structural elucidation and working standards.

 ICH (Q6A): A reference standard from new drug substances intended for assays, its impurities should be adequately identified and/or controlled and purity should be measured by a quantitative procedure.

-The US Pharmacopeia (USP) defines reference-standard materials as “highly characterized specimens of drug substances, excipients, reportable impurities, degradation products, compendial reagents, and performance calibrators”
+USP: US Pharmacopeia (USP) international organization defines reference standard materials as highly characterized specimens of drug substances, excipients, reportable impurities, degradation products, compendial reagents, and performance calibrators”.

 |Type of Reference STD||Uses|